magic-wormhole/magic-wormhole/docs/dilation-protocol.rst

 All L5 subchannels (except the control channel) speak a particular "subprotocol".
 The name of the subprotocol is sent in the OPEN message, and must have been declared as supported in the "versions" message.
-This allows applications to write re-usable and composible subprotocols on top of Dilation.
+This allows applications to write reusable and composible subprotocols on top of Dilation.

 In Twisted, subprotocols implement the ``ISubprotocolFactory``